DivAdmin/Employee-Benefits-QA-Report/Employee-Benefits-QA-Report/UI_Bug_Report.md

-UI Bug Report – Benefits Dashboard application
+UI Bug Report – Paylocity Benefits Dashboard application

 This document lists all UI defects and observations identified during testing.

 Bug 1: No Error Message Displayed When Invalid Inputs Are Entered in Add Employee Form **Severity:** Medium
 **Type:** Validation Defect
-**Environment:** Chrome Browser, Desktop

 Description:
 When invalid data is entered in the Add Employee form, the application does not display any validation error messages.